Francis Burns (minister): Missionary service

 The Rev. Francis Burns became noticed as a pastor and a preacher.
 A Dr. Terry of the Mission Rooms was chiefly instrumental in leading him into missionary work.
 He encouraged Francis to enter upon a course of study, that he might be ready to go to Liberia or elsewhere, should the door open.
 In 1833 Dr. Terry secured for Francis an interview with Bishop Hedding.
 In 1834, when the Rev. John Seys was about to sail for Liberia, it was arranged that the Rev. Burns should accompany him as a Missionary Teacher.
-Sailing in September of that year, they arrived in Monrovia 18 October.
+Sailing in September of that year, they arrived in Monrovia on October 18.

-The Rev. Burns' first appointment in Liberia was as at Cape Palmas.
+The Rev. Burns's first appointment in Liberia was as at Cape Palmas.
 For two years he suffered from the dreaded fever.
-He joined the Liberia Annual Conference in 1838, and in 1840-42 was an assistant Preacher on the Bassa Circuit.
+He joined the Liberia Annual Conference in 1838, and in 1840–42 was an assistant Preacher on the Bassa Circuit.
 During 1843 and the early part of 1844 he was appointed to Monrovia.
 In due course he was elected to orders.
 Then ten years after arriving in Liberia, returning to New York, Francis Burns was ordained by Bishop Janes.

 The Rev. Burns performed hard and difficult work in the missionary field.
 He also occasionally occupied the post of teacher in the Monrovia Seminary.
-He served as Editor of the Africa's Luminary, doing so with marked ability.
+He served as editor of the Africa's Luminary, doing so with marked ability.

 Ordained ministry

 The Rev. Francis Burns returned to the U.S. in 1844.
-He was ordained Deacon 16 June 1844 in Brooklyn, N.Y.
+He was ordained deacon June 16, 1844, in Brooklyn, N.Y.
 He was ordained Elder in the Mulberry Street Church in New York City the same day, with Bishop Janes officiating at both services.
 The Rev. Burns returned to Liberia later that year.

 When, at the 1849 session of the Mission Conference, the work in Liberia was divided into districts, the Rev. Burns was appointed Presiding Elder of the Cape Palmas District.
 For six years of the ten that he was Presiding Elder, he also served as President of the Conference, reporting clearly and comprehensively the business of the mission to the Missionary Board in New York.
 In 1851, Burns also was sent to open an academy in Monrovia and to superintend the Mission there.